OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-28.md

 ## 2 Chronicles 28:16

-At that time King Ahaz sent word to the kings of Assyria for help.
+During that period, King Ahaz reached out to the kings of Assyria for assistance.

 ---